trusted-dcr/tdcr/README.md

-# Trusted DCR
+# Trusted DCR CLI
-Distributed workflow execution using hardware-assisted Byzantine fault tolerance.
+NET Core CLI for Trusted DCR.

 ## Building
 To build the solution the following tools are required: